Healthplan Spain

 If the ruling is interpreted broadly, some non-residents may be able to request corrections or refunds for previous tax years.
 This will depend on how the Spanish tax agency (AEAT) responds and whether further guidance or legislation is introduced.
 Legal and tax advisors are already examining the ruling for potential claims.

-The ruling does not change international agreements, but it may influence how Spain applies those agreements in day-to-day practice.
-Non-residents will still need to follow the tax treaty between Spain and their home country, but they may now benefit from more favourable domestic treatment inside Spain.
+The ruling does not change international double taxation agreements, but it may influence how Spain applies those agreements in day-to-day practice.
+Non-residents will still need to follow the tax treaty between Spain and their home country, including how income and wealth are allocated between states.

 The groups most likely to be affected include: